Skip to Content

 • Keeping lawn edges trimmed

-While habitat adjustments alone will not eliminate gophers, they can reduce reinvasion after control efforts are completed.
+Habitat adjustments alone won’t eliminate gophers, but they can reduce reinvasion after control efforts are completed.

 Pocket Gopher Prevention

-Because pocket gophers remain active year round, prevention is an ongoing process.
-Regular monitoring of your yard will help detect new mounds early, before a single gopher expands into a large tunnel system.
+Because pocket gophers remain active year-round, prevention is ongoing.
+Regular monitoring helps you detect new mounds early—before one gopher expands into a large tunnel system.

 The most reliable approach is a professional inspection.
 A trained technician can determine: